Armin2708/QuickCheck/README.md

 # 🎉 QuickCheck - The Ultimate Attendance Management Tool 🎉

 Welcome to **QuickCheck**!
 QuickCheck aims to be your go-to solution for smooth, reliable, and secure attendance management, but that's not all!
-Alongside attendance, QuickCheck brings together **group chat** and a **schedule calendar**—all in one perfect tool for classrooms! 🏫🎒
+Alongside attendance, QuickCheck brings together **group chat** and a **schedule event**—all in one perfect tool for classrooms! 🏫🎒

 ---